ningyuxin1999/RefTrace/README.md

 - The parser is not perfect.
 It doesn't seek to handle all of Groovy, but enough to work in practice.
 Even so, test coverage could be better.
 If you encounter a parsing bug, please open an issue.

+## Test Data

+The files in the `testdata/groovy_core` directory are derived from the Apache Groovy project's test suite and are licensed under the Apache License 2.0.
+The original source files can be found in the [Apache Groovy repository](https://github.com/apache/groovy/tree/master/src/test-resources/core).

 ## Acknowledgements

 We would like to express our gratitude to the following: